kaspermunck/kaspermunck.github.com/_posts/2013-04-12-running-kiwi-specs-with-travis-ci.md

     ** BUILD SUCCEEDED **

-So, what happens when we run our tests is that a script named RunPlatformUnitTests, located in `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/Tools/` is run.
+Hmm.
+What happens when we run our tests is that a script named RunPlatformUnitTests, located in `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/Tools/` is run.
 In RunPlatformUnitTests's main function it reads:

     if [ "${TEST_HOST}" != "" ]; then
         # All applications are tested the same way, by injecting a bundle.